 MEET THE CHEFS

 Chef and owner of Rural which specializes in private dinners, cooking classes, catering and consulting.
-Charcuterie, local vegetables, and properly pastured animals are a constant inspiration for Scott in Saskatoon's burgeoning culinary scene.
-His career began in Calgary, training at SAIT, and cooking at Vintage Chophouse.
-A move to Vancouver saw Scott working for several years in restaurants such as Feenie's, Boneta and finally Les Faux Bourgeois, where he took on his first Head Chef role.
-In 2014, an opportunity arose to work in Saskatoon with friends Kyle Michael and Christie Peters, owners of The Hollows and Primal.... bringing him full circle, back to his prairie roots.
-Scott has recently branched out to create, learn, develop, and assist local entrepreneurs, as well as build his own brand with preserves, classes and pop-ups.
+His career began in Calgary, training at SAIT and cooking at Vintage Chophouse.
+A move to Vancouver saw Scott working for several years at restaurants such as Feenie's, Boneta and finally Les Faux Bourgeois, where he took on his first Head Chef role.
+In 2014, Scott made the move to Saskatoon to work at The Hollows and Primal.
+Since 2014 Scott has branched out to create, learn, develop and assist local entrepreneurs, as well as build his own brand with preserves, classes and pop-ups.